top of page

 Compulsive behavior can be caused by a variety of factors, including mental health conditions such as obsessive-compulsive disorder (OCD) or addiction.
 Compulsive behaviors can take many forms, such as excessive shopping, gambling, or use of drugs or alcohol.
 Compulsive behavior can be difficult to control and may interfere with a person's daily life, relationships, and ability to function.
 It's important to note that compulsive behavior is different than a habit, a behavior that is repeat and often done automatically, compulsive behavior is driven by an overwhelming sense of anxiety or distress, which is relieved by performing the behavior.

-Example sentences of compulsive
+Example sentences containing compulsive

 1. The compulsive need for cleanliness made it difficult to relax in public places.